carpentries/lessondev-trainer-training/episodes/backwards-design.md

 By the end of this session, participants should be able to...

-- discuss the application of backwards design to the curriculum for short-format training events like Carpentries workshops.
+- discuss the application of backward design to the curriculum for short-format training events like Carpentries workshops.
-- list at least three advantages and at least one disadvantage of taking a backwards design approach to lesson/curriculum design.
+- list at least three advantages and at least one disadvantage of taking a backward design approach to lesson/curriculum design.

 ::::::::::::::::::::::::::::::::::::::::::::::::